tapfortap/Documentation/make-money/reward-moment.md

 Rewards should have an element of scarcity and randomness.
 If a reward appears after each level-up they will lose their appeal.
 For this reason you must strategically place reward units and cap the number of rewards a user receives each session.

+To be effective, achievement moments must be contextually relevant to each user.
 A best practice is to place a reward early, then increase the difficulty to reach the next achievement incrementally after  each reward.
+Pick multiple achievement events to appeal to users of all levels and to capitalize on the reward unit inventory.

 ## Moment Messaging